This is the story of a tremendous win or a colossal mistake, depending on your perspective.

 I’m not here to pretend I’ve never made mistakes.

-Anyone who has spent time in markets understands the emotional tension:
+Anyone who has spent time in the markets understands the emotional tension:

 It can feel personal.